 Chung-Jansen syndrome is a rare disorder- also called PHIP-related disorder.
-The syndrome is caused by a heterozygous mutation along the PHIP gene.
+The syndrome is caused by a heterozygous mutation along the PHIP gene (6q14.1).
 Individuals with this disorder typically have developmental delay, behavioral problems, and are at risk for obesity.
-At present, the syndrome has been diagnosed in about 200 people worldwide.
+At present, the syndrome has been diagnosed in about 400 people worldwide.
 This number, however, is growing rapidly.

 Young children often have feeding difficulties and delayed developmental milestones like rolling, crawling, standing straight and walking.
-Delayed motor development is partly related to the low muscle tone (hypotonia).
-Many children and adults with the disorder complain of fatigue and may need to use aids such as a wheelchair.
 Speech and fine motor skills are often delayed as well.

 Just as in any gene disorder, the features and severity of problems can differ greatly between individuals with Chung-Jansen syndrome.